 Musicianship training is essential to a comprehensive music education and critical to continued growth with instrument and voice study.
 Weekly musicianship classes have been a core component of instrument and voice study since Diller-Quaile’s founding in 1920.
-As students progress through the School’s sequential and leveled curriculum developed over decades of instruction, they develop music literacy and an understanding of the elements and structure of music.
+As students progress through the School’s sequential and leveled curriculum, they develop music literacy and an understanding of the elements and structure of music.
 Multiple class formats include experiences in listening, singing, movement, conducting, playing, reading, and notating music, which lead to analyses of repertoire masterpieces, as well as work in improvisation and composition.
-One important aspect of this work is that experience–through action–comes first, after which the work is discussed, analyzed, and notated.
+One important aspect of this work is that experience—through action—comes first, after which the work is discussed, analyzed, and notated.

 - Dalcroze Eurhythmics

 1. Chorus (2 years minimum)

 Diller-Quaile’s choruses provide sequential study of choral literature for young voices and the fundamentals of vocal technique.
 Through the study of choral repertoire spanning various periods and styles, students develop ensemble skills, sight-singing skills, comfort with score reading, and music literacy.
 Diller-Quaile choruses for grade one and older perform in the School’s large ensemble concerts each semester.